FredKSchott/pika-pack/README.md

 In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).

-**@pika/pack approaches the problem differently: we treat your entire package as the build.** This includes optimized distributions for your package (like `dist-node/` & `dist-web/`) AND a perfectly configured `package.json` manifest for your package, with all entrypoints added automatically.
+**@pika/pack approaches the problem differently: we treat your entire package as the build.** Simple, pluggable builders create optimized distributions for your package (like `dist-node/` & `dist-web/`) AND perfectly configure your published `package.json` manifest, with all entrypoints added automatically.

 - Writing JavaScript but want to publish type definitions?
 Add `@pika/types-builder` to generate them automatically.
 - Want a simple CLI interface for your library?
-Add `@pika/simple-bin` and your package.json will point to one automatically.
+Add `@pika/simple-bin` and your `package.json` will point to one automatically.
 - Publish WASM to npm with JS bindings using any of our "WASM Builders" below.
 - See the full list of builders below →